BitInstaller/BitInstaller/README.md

 1. Launch BitInstaller.
 2. Select the Windows ISO file you wish to burn.
 3. Choose your target storage media (e.g., USB drive).
-4. Sit back and wait
+4. Sit back and wait, this can take up to half an hour depending on your device

 **Future Developments:**